pve/foobotapi/txt/deploymentparams.md

 our database, but should not be able to create projects.
 That is why, during execution, we want the Cloud function to assume a role or roles that will give it more limited capabilities.
-This is why there are 'service accounts'.
+This one of the reasons why there are 'service accounts'.

 Service accounts each have many roles.
 Each role can have many permissions.
 The GCP documentation has the details on all of this scattered over the documentation of the API.